tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/ec2-instance-virtualization-should-not-be-paravirtual.md

 ## Description

+DISCLAIMER - This policy works when all resources of type aws_instance and aws_ami to be in the root module.

 This control checks whether the virtualization type of an EC2 instance is paravirtual.
 The control fails if the virtualizationType of the EC2 instance is set to paravirtual.

 Linux Amazon Machine Images (AMIs) use one of two types of virtualization: paravirtual (PV) or hardware virtual machine (HVM).
 The main differences between PV and HVM AMIs are the way in which they boot and whether they can take advantage of special hardware extensions (CPU, network, and storage) for better performance.